UCLeuvenLimburg/advanced-programming-topics/functional-programming/stateless-vs-stateful.md

 * `reverse2` leaves its parameter unchanged and returns a *new* list.

 `reverse1` is typical for imperative style, whereas `reverse2` is functional in nature.
+It is important to be aware of this distinction:

+* Ruby often offers both styles.
+As a visual help, Ruby has introduced the convention that imperative methods should end on `!`.
+For example, `xs.sort()` returns a new list, whereas `xs.sort!()` modifies `xs`.
+* Python offers two ways of sorting: `xs.sort()` sorts in place (i.e., imperative style), while `sorted(xs)` returns a new list (functional).
+Note how the syntax mirrors the programming styles: the OO-syntax vs the function application syntax.
+* In most other cases, you'll have to check the documentation or type signature to make sure.

 ## Stateless: Where Have I Seen It Before